Chapter 1 - Never Judge a Book By its Cover

 “Just through the field, on the other side of the property,” Tomo junior, said, thumbing that-a-way.

-“We were just finished with dinner,” Rose assured everyone.
+“We were just finished with dinner,” Rose assured them.
 “Let’s go into the living room, everyone.”

 “I’ll help Rose with the cobbler,” Uncle Tomo said, taking the dish from Anna.
 She said nothing and arched an eyebrow at her father.